16

 sudo apt install xdg-desktop-portal xdg-desktop-portal-gtk

-How to launch the XDG-Desktop-Portal.Service service?
+How to start the xdg-desktop-portal.service service?

 systemctl --user start xdg-desktop-portal.service